LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 * publish the outputs of the user research we undertake
 * provide a business case template for others to use
 * provide a summary of current tech in this area as an overview for others to use

+## Collaborative tools we're using

+We're looking to use free web-based tools to help us deliver this project.

+This project website is hosted on [GitHub Pages]() and uses [Forestry ](https://forestry.io/)as a static site CMS.
+We'll also be using our GitHub repository as a means for others to access the project deliverables and research materials

+To help us collaborate on shared content, like developing our fund application and taking meeting notes, we use [Google Docs](https://www.google.com/docs/about/).
+We've used [Google Forms](https://www.google.co.uk/forms/about/) to get quick responses from everyone and record them, like selecting a research area to work on.

+For coordinating work and communicating with each other we're using a dedicated [Slack ](https://slack.com/)team and ensuring everyone is signed up/committed to using as our prime source.
+We also use this to share our project documentation.